6 AMS Fest Lessons for Selecting & Working with an Association Management System (AMS)

 Do you want a vendor or a partner?
 Pamm said to do your homework before choosing a new AMS, for example, check out Review My AMS for authentic reviews from system users.

-Often, the selection decision will come down to culture.
+Often, the system selection decision will come down to culture.
 What would it be like to work with the vendor?
 Visit their office.
 Meet the team.
 Will you trust this team when things get rocky?
 Money should not be the most important factor in AMS selection.
 Your relationship is a critical success factor.

 4. Think about data before you think about systems.